OpenSourceEconomics/econ-project-templates/src/documentation/analysis.rst

 Main model estimations / simulations
 =====================================

-Documentation of the code in **analysis**.
+Documentation of the code in *src.analysis*.
+This is the core of the project.

-**Example for automatically documenting Python code**

-.. automodule:: src.analysis.simulation
-    :members:

 **Example for documenting Stata code**